pipiwang/Ultrasound-skill-assessment/README.md

 # Ultrasound-skill-assessment
-Welcome to this repository for the implementation of the Paper "Learning to learn skill assessment for fetal ultrasound scans".
+Welcome to this repository for the implementation of the Paper "Learning to learn skill assessment for fetal ultrasound scanning".

 ## Overview
 We propose a novel approach using a specific clinical task to assess sonographer skill in fetal ultrasound.
 This method rates skills by how well a task is performed on the acquired fetal ultrasound images, without using manually predefined skill ratings.
 We consider the clinical task performed by a deep learning model, called a task predictor, and build a skill assessment model that predicts the performance of the task predictor as an indicator of skill associated with the acquired ultrasound scan.